jameshfisher/jameshfisher.com/_posts/2017-01-22-c-constants-literals.md

 ---
-title: "C constants vs. literals"
+title: "What is the difference between C constants and C literals?"
 ---

 **TL;DR: In C, literals (of which there are only string literals) are lvalues; we can take their address.
 All other "literals" (numbers, characters) are _constants_ in C; this means they are rvalues and we cannot take their address.**